djkormo/katacoda-scenarios/kubernetes-cka-part2/answers-all.md

 CHECK

+**2.Create a pod named nginx-pod-master-selector using image nginx:1.18.0 on port 80.
+Deploy pod only on master node.
+Do not use taints and tolerations.
+Use node selector**

-**2.Create a pod named nginx-pod-master-taints using image nginx:1.18.0 on port 80.Deploy pod only on master node.
+**3.Create a pod named nginx-pod-master-taints using image nginx:1.18.0 on port 80.Deploy pod only on master node.
 Use taints or tolerations.**

 CHECK